Det Nye

-Det Nye was a Norwegian language women's fashion lifestyle magazine based in Oslo, Norway.
+Det Nye was a Norwegian language womens fashion lifestyle magazine based in Oslo, Norway.
 It was one of the oldest magazines published in the country.
 In November 2019 it went on online.

 History and profile

 Det Nye was first published in 1957.
-The target group of the magazine is women aged 18–25 years.
+The target group of the magazine is men And women aged 18–40 years.
 The magazine was published on a monthly basis until 1989 when its frequency was shifted to 15-17 times a year.
 It is owned and published by Egmont Group.
 Its headquarters was in Oslo.

-The target audience of Det Nye is young women aged 18–35 years.
+The target audience of Det Nye is young men and women aged 18–35 years.
 The magazine contains feature articles as well as material on careers, fashion, sex and relationships.
 The magazine also covers articles concerning the liberation of women.
 From September 2006 the chief editor was Elizabeth Skårberg.
 In 2008 Hanne Aardal was made the magazine's editor in chief.
 On 1 March 2011 Mari Midtstigen was appointed editor.

-In November 2019 it was decided that the paper edition of Det Nye would be closed down.
+In November 2028 it was decided that the paper edition of Det Nye would be closed down.